Pichi08/Report/REPORT.md

 ### 3.1 Task Complexity Gap

-**Observation:**
-- Single-color clustering: Quality 0.85-0.95 ✅
-- Multi-color sorting: Quality 0.31-0.61 ⚠️

-**Root Cause:**
-- Clustering requires grouping similar items (easier)
-- Sorting requires separating different colors into distinct clusters (harder)
-- Agent must learn color discrimination implicitly from global reward signal

-**Impact:**
-- Significant performance drop when moving from 1 to 2+ colors
-- Reward structure doesn't explicitly encourage color separation
-- Agent may create mixed-color clusters that still score well on global metric
+A significant performance gap exists between single-color clustering (quality 0.85-0.95) and multi-color sorting (quality 0.31-0.61).
+This gap stems from fundamental task differences: clustering requires grouping similar items, which is relatively straightforward, while sorting requires separating different colors into distinct clusters, which is substantially harder.
+The agent must learn color discrimination implicitly from the global reward signal, as the reward structure doesn't explicitly encourage color separation.
+This leads to a significant performance drop when moving from 1 to 2+ colors, and agents may create mixed-color clusters that still score well on the global metric without achieving true sorting.

 ### 3.2 Exploration-Exploitation Trade-off

-**Deterministic Evaluation Issues:**
-- High variance (sawtooth pattern)
-- Misses items outside search path
-- Limited exploration leads to suboptimal coverage
-- 3×3 vision creates "blind spots"

-**Stochastic Evaluation Trade-offs:**
-- Better exploration and consistency
-- Lower peak performance
-- Slower convergence
-- More robust across initializations

-**Challenge:**
-Finding the right balance between exploration (stochastic) and exploitation (deterministic) for evaluation.
+Deterministic evaluation exhibits high variance with a sawtooth pattern, misses items outside the search path, and suffers from limited exploration leading to suboptimal coverage.
+The 3×3 vision creates blind spots that exacerbate this problem.
+Stochastic evaluation provides better exploration and consistency with improved robustness across initializations, but trades off peak performance and slower convergence.
+The core challenge lies in finding the right balance between exploration (stochastic) and exploitation (deterministic) for evaluation, as each approach has distinct advantages and limitations.

 ### 3.3 Reward Structure Limitations

-**Current Reward:**
-- Global: Δ clustering_score (doesn't distinguish colors)
-- Auxiliary: Density-based shaping (color-agnostic)

-**Problems:**
-- Doesn't explicitly penalize mixed-color clusters
-- Doesn't reward color-specific clustering
-- Agent must infer color separation from global signal
-- May converge to suboptimal mixed-color solutions

-**Solution Needed:**
-Color-aware reward structure that explicitly encourages color separation.
+The current reward structure uses a global component based on change in clustering score that doesn't distinguish colors, combined with auxiliary density-based shaping that is color-agnostic.
+This design doesn't explicitly penalize mixed-color clusters or reward color-specific clustering, forcing the agent to infer color separation from the global signal.
+As a result, agents may converge to suboptimal mixed-color solutions that achieve high clustering scores without proper color separation.
+A color-aware reward structure that explicitly encourages color separation is needed to address this limitation.

 ### 3.4 Vision Limitations

-**Current:** 3×3 local neighborhood (9 cells)

-**Challenges:**
-- Limited global awareness
-- Cannot see distant clusters
-- Difficult to plan long-term paths
-- May get stuck in local optima

-**Potential Solutions:**
-- Larger vision radius (5×5, 7×7)
-- Memory mechanisms (LSTM, attention)
-- Hierarchical planning
+The 3×3 local neighborhood (9 cells) provides limited global awareness, preventing agents from seeing distant clusters and making it difficult to plan long-term paths.
+This constraint may cause agents to get stuck in local optima.
+Potential solutions include expanding the vision radius (5×5, 7×7), implementing memory mechanisms such as LSTM or attention, or developing hierarchical planning approaches that enable better spatial reasoning.

 ### 3.5 Evaluation Methodology

-**Deterministic Evaluation Variance:**
-- Same policy, different initializations → vastly different results
-- Indicates sensitivity to starting conditions
-- Makes performance assessment difficult

-**Stochastic Evaluation Consistency:**
-- More consistent but doesn't show best-case performance
-- Harder to assess convergence
-- May mask underlying policy quality

-**Challenge:**
-Developing evaluation methodology that balances consistency with performance assessment.
+Deterministic evaluation shows high variance where the same policy produces vastly different results across different initializations, indicating sensitivity to starting conditions and making performance assessment difficult.
+Stochastic evaluation provides more consistency but doesn't reveal best-case performance, makes convergence assessment harder, and may mask underlying policy quality.
+The challenge is developing an evaluation methodology that balances consistency with accurate performance assessment, as current approaches either sacrifice consistency for peak performance or sacrifice peak performance for consistency.

 ### 3.6 Training Stability

-**Observations:**
-- High variance in training rewards
-- Oscillatory evaluation metrics
-- Slow convergence for multi-color tasks
-- Sensitive to hyperparameters

-**Contributing Factors:**
-- Sparse rewards (only when clustering improves)
-- Long episode length (400 steps)
-- Credit assignment problem
-- Exploration-exploitation balance
+Training exhibits high variance in rewards, oscillatory evaluation metrics, slow convergence for multi-color tasks, and sensitivity to hyperparameters.
+Contributing factors include sparse rewards that only occur when clustering improves, long episode lengths (400 steps) that complicate credit assignment, and the inherent difficulty of balancing exploration and exploitation.
+These factors combine to create unstable training dynamics that require careful hyperparameter tuning and extended training periods to achieve convergence.

 ---